Mintplex-Labs/anything-llm/docker/HOW_TO_USE_DOCKER.md

 Once that is done, you are all set!

+### Run on runtipi

+[Runtipi](https://runtipi.io) is an open source personal homeserver orchestrator that enables you to manage and run multiple services on a single server.
+Free and open-source, runtipi lets you install all your favorite self-hosted apps without the hassle of configuring and managing each service.
+One-click installs and updates for more than 200 popular apps.

+Install Runtipi on your server and open the App Store.
+Locate AnythingLLM in the list, navigate to its store page, and click "Install".
+In a few moments AnythingLLM will be running (and exposed to the internet, if so configured) and ready for initial on-boarding.

 ## Common questions and fixes

 ### Cannot connect to service running on localhost!